imthor/rust-small-helloworld-docker-image/README.md

 # rust-small-helloworld-docker-image

 > [!IMPORTANT]
 > Please do note that the current Dockerfile uses `rust-.*-apline` version.
-So this usese `musl libc` in place of `glibc` which might have issues dependeing on your usage of `libc`, you can refer https://hub.docker.com/_/rust and use a version that works for your usecase.
+So this uses `musl libc` in place of `glibc` which might have issues.
+Depending on your usage of `libc`, you can refer https://hub.docker.com/_/rust and use a version that works for your usecase.

 ```
 ♪ docker build -t test_rust_slim .